From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: GDP Forecasting with EN-MFESNs

 \subsection{Data}

-The original dataset used in \cite{ballarin2022reservoir} contains two groups of predictors: \textit{small-MD}, comprising 9 predictors, and \textit{medium-MD}, consisting of 33 predictors.
+We conduct our analysis for the original dataset used in \cite{ballarin2022reservoir}, which contains two groups of predictors: \textit{small-MD}, comprising 9 predictors, and \textit{medium-MD}, consisting of 33 predictors.
 The data is collected at different sampling frequencies, while the target variable is U.S. quarterly GDP growth.
 In this paper, we focus on a more challenging medium-MD data sample, while the results for the small-MD dataset can be made available by request.

-The dataset is collected from various sources, including the Federal Reserve Bank of St. Louis Monthly (FRED-MD) and Quarterly (FRED-QD) Macroeconomic Databases (see \citealt{McCracken2016} and \citealt{McCracken2021}, respectively, for more details), as well as daily series sourced from Refinitiv Datastream.
-The selection of predictors in the medium-MD dataset includes indicators from ten macroeconomic and financial categories (see \citealp{Stock1996, Stock2002}).
-The preprocessing of macroeconomic indicators follows the standard guidelines outlined in \cite{McCracken2016, McCracken2021}.
-The full data sample spans a period from January 1st, 1990, to December 31st, 2019.
-We concentrate on the evaluation up until the Great Financial Crisis, covering the period from 1990Q1 to 2007Q4.
-The testing and online learning sample covers 2008Q1-2019Q4, encompassing a total of 48 forecasting rounds.\footnote{For more in-depth information on specific data sources, data preprocessing and availability, we refer the reader to Table~\ref{table:dataset} in Appendix~\ref{appendix:data} and Section 4.1 in \cite{ballarin2022reservoir}.}
+For more in-depth information on specific data sources, data preprocessing and availability, we refer the reader to Appendix~\ref{appendix:data} and Section 4.1 in \cite{ballarin2022reservoir}.